 Second to air, water is the most primary element to human survival.
 You must consider the fact that running water may be either unsafe to drink or simply unavailable after an emergency.
 Just keeping bottled water at home is not enough.
 Despite popular myth, bottled water only has a 1 -2 year shelf-life; even less if stored in extreme temperatures.
 It is recommended that at a minimum you have a 3 day supply of drinking water per person in your emergency preparedness kit.
 However, a survival rule of thumb is that you have a gallon of emergency water per person because you will also need it for sanitation purposes.
 Each of our survival kits come with U.S. Coast Guard Approved, 5-year shelf-life, 3-day supply of emergency water rations.
 Since water remains the most important survival item to have, each home survival kit also comes with water purification tablets which can be used along with the 5 gallon container to purify extra water.
 The additional purchase of extra emergency water for inclusion within your survival kit is recommended as our survival kits include only a minimum survival supply.
-The best and cheapest way to store a sufficient amount of emergency water for an entire family is to purchase one of our 55 gallon water storage barrel
+The best and cheapest way to store a sufficient amount of emergency water for an entire family is to purchase one of our 55 gallon water storage barrel and accessories.

 As electricity may be out for several weeks after a disaster, you will need emergency lights to navigate through the dark and safely get out of your home in order to travel to a safe location.
 Each of our Home Survival Kits come with a variety of essential emergency lights.
 Many people store a regular flashlight and batteries in their emergency preparedness kit but don't realize that batteries have a shelf-life of 6 months.
 Our deluxe home survival kits come equipped with a solar and hand crank radio with lantern light which never needs batteries and 12 hour emergency lightsticks which have a 5-year shelf-life.
 All home kits also come with slow-burning emergency candles and waterproof matches for extra long-lasting light.
 We also recommend the inclusion of a fluorescent lantern for additional lighting capabilities.